Nuitka/Nuitka/Developer_Manual.rst

    CPython release.
 For CPython 3.2 it also has been reached.
 We do not target older CPython 3.1 and 3.0 releases.

-   This milestone is considered reached.
+   This milestone was reached.

 2. Create the most efficient native code from this.
 This means to be fast with the basic Python object handling.

-   This milestone is considered mostly reached.
+   This milestone was reached.

 3. Then do constant propagation, determine as many values and useful constraints as possible at compile time and create more efficient code.

-   This milestone is considered in progress.
+   This milestone is considered almost reached.

 4. Type inference, detect and special case the handling of strings, integers, lists in the program.

-   This milestone is started only.
+   This milestone is considered in progress

 5. Add interfacing to C code, so Nuitka can turn a ``ctypes`` binding into an efficient binding as written with C.